 One of the main critics to Law No. 19.628 is the lack of precise obligations with respect to security measures.
 The following table illustrates the above:

-Contrary to the current regulatory framework, the Bill, in its aim to adapt the regulations to international standards, introduces security obligations in the processing of personal data.
+Contrary to the previous regulatory framework, the new law, in its aim to adapt the regulations to international standards, introduces security obligations in the processing of personal data.

 Security principle and new security obligations